Russell-S-Harper/COMMON/README.md

 # COMMON

-Advances some ideas using Steve Wozniak's 6502 SWEET16 interpreted byte-code language as inspiration.
+Advances some ideas using Steve Wozniak’s 6502 SWEET16 interpreted byte-code language as inspiration.
 While the goal of SWEET16 was brevity, the goal of COMMON is functionality.
 The intent is to make a platform suitable for many commercial, scientific, and engineering applications.

 For example: